 Effective management of all patent prospects allows efficient patent docketing.
 Patent docketing includes keeping track of all the relevant documents, deadlines, timelines, forms, drawings, etc. within a database.
 It also manages a calendar to make alerts and reminders.
-This is regarding all the timelines, in accordance with the USPTO guidelines.
+It is regarding all the schedules, as per the USPTO guidelines.

 Efficient Patent Docketing Tips

-Let’s look at the following 5 effective patent docketing tips for managing patent prosecution tasks:
+Let’s look at the following five useful patent docketing tips for managing patent prosecution tasks:

 Follow an organized or systematic structure:

-The pre-requisite behind an efficient docketing is to follow a systematic approach while docketing.
-It is necessary to follow protocols to keep track of all minute details.
-This will ensure that you don’t miss the important dates and deadlines.
+The pre-requisite behind efficient docketing is to follow a systematic approach while docketing.
+It is necessary to develop protocols to keep track of all minute details.
+It will ensure that you don’t miss the important dates and deadlines.
 Also, you can avoid financial losses.
-Once a date is missed the client misses a date, he/she remains completely non-answerable for the reason and his/her invention suffers.
-An imperfect process to follow conventional protocols can result in claims which can cause serious damage to your firm’s reputation.
+Once a date is missed the client loses a date, he/she remains completely non-answerable for a reason and his/her invention suffers.
+An imperfect process to follow conventional protocols can result in claims which can cause severe damage to your firm’s reputation.

 Inculcate easy-to-use mechanism:

 The docket process must be easy-to-learn and use.
 So that both clients and attorneys will be able to use the automated software-based process.
 It will lead to non-usage if there are any complicacy and ambiguity in specifications.
 All specifications and methodologies must be properly explained.
-This will avoid any confusion prior to first-time use.
-Also, there must be some sort of annual review to ensure that the staff is properly trained.
+It will avoid any confusion before first-time use.
+Also, there must be some annual review to ensure that the staff is properly trained.

 Formulize a centralized and redundant system:

-You must take help of centralized and redundant task repository to enhance management.
+It would be best if you took help of centralized and redundant task repository to enhance management.
 It will furthermore bring transparency to your patent tasks.
-Through this, all the concerned people will be able to monitor their task-related activities with transparency and will be able to back up and maintain their individual calendars for their priority tasks, respectively.
+Through this, all the concerned people will be able to monitor their task-related activities with clarity and will be able to back up and maintain their calendars for their priority tasks, respectively.

 Monitor team’s activities: